apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-Themes.md

 Support is enabled by including the following module in the WAR overlay:

-{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-themes-collections" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-themes-collection" %}

 The following themes are provided by this module and can be assigned to service definitions: